Starage Logo

 Luxury rooms are outfitted beyond comparison with the richest fabrics, the sleekest designs, and the best taste.
 Luxury rooms cost ten times the basic price but grant a +5 circumstance bonus to all Charisma-based checks made within them, and command a certain amount of respect.
 Luxurious rooms also grant a +2 circumstance bonus to skills involved in the room’s function.
 A luxurious medical bay, for example, will have the best equipment available and grant a +2 to any First Aid checks made within the room.

-Stronghold Builder’s Guide Components
+Stronghold Builder's Guidebook Components

 When using the SBG components for futuristic buildings and ships, please keep the following in mind: